BenRedmondgithub/folder-splitter/README.md

 # What you are getting?

-there are a few verions of the script in this repo. there is a terminal verion and a GUI verions
+There are two versions of the code in this repo.
+There is a terminal version and a GUI version

 # Photo Sorter GUI